Issuing Grades and Credits from the Classes and Crs Attendance Pages

 On both Grades pages, when the Copy to Transcript button is pressed, the Copy Grade to Transcript popup is displayed.

 An Admin user will be able to select any Transcript Term and any Report Mark.
 A teacher will only be able to select Report Marks with open Grading Windows.
+If the School Taken should be populated with the Student's Reporting Home School instead of the LOC school, check the Populate School Taken with Home School box.
 A general warning is provided on the popup: "Any existing Transcript records for the course/term will be overwritten."
 If you are unsure about whether any transcript records already exist for the student, check the student's Transcripts page:

 In the above example, no matching course/term record exists on the student's Transcripts page.
 After the grade is copied to the transcript, a new record will be displayed: